This post was contributed by Lauren Jordan, director of Big Adventures Academy in Minnesota.

 Another option is encouraging and helping aides move into teacher positions.
 This can be accomplished by taking the proper college courses or completing their CDA certification.
 For many aides, the biggest roadblock for this is the cost.
 So how can we fix that?
 We can pay for it!
 Many programs offer tuition reimbursement if a staff member takes the time to move up in positions within that specific center.

 Now, do some aides become qualified as teachers and then move on to a different company because they get paid more or because they don’t like the position you have for them?
 Absolutely.
 As unfortunate as it is, if a staff member leaves your program, there is a reason.
 The best way to avoid this issue is to create a work environment that helps staff thrive.
 This job is taxing and relentless.
-Our job as directors is to hire quality staff and develop their skills so they can make sure our kids are happy, healthy and safe.
+Our job as directors is to hire quality staff and develop their early education skills so they can make sure our kids are happy, healthy and safe.

 Build a leadership mindset